AgeingHippy/TruExercise/README.md

 Query parameter activeOnly is optional and if not provided will default to 'no'

 h2 database console is available on the default path, i.e. `/h2-console` and can be used to verify or edit data saved by TruExercise.
+*Not available in online hosted version as running through Docker I'm afraid*

 OpenAPI documentation is available on the default path `/v3/api-docs`